 Customers used to have a disjointed purchasing experience with Western Digital.
 The company’s corporate site was marketing products, but if visitors decided to make a purchase, clicking the “Shop Now” button took them to a completely different Store site bearing little to no resemblance to the mothership.
 The process required several clicks, and introduced multiple inconsistencies in branding and messaging.
 WD wanted to integrate its shopping site and corporate site into one cohesive purchase experience, but did not want to ditch its existing product and inventory management solution and start over in the back end.
 First, the Hero team worked with WD to craft a digital strategy tied back to the company’s business objectives.
-We then executing that strategy across design, content, and development, and defined key performance indicators to ensure each phase of the project moved us closer to the company’s business goals.
+We then executed that strategy across design, content, and development, and defined key performance indicators to ensure each phase of the project moved us closer to the company’s business goals.

 To align with WD’s more modern brand direction, we updated the look and feel of the WD website.
 Then, our team set about enhancing the user experience for shoppers by leveraging the power of WD’s CMS, Adobe Experience Manager.